dilshads/telegram-bot-nova/README.md

 ```

 ### sendDocument
 Use this to send a file to a target chat.
-You'll need to collect the `file.file_id` with files.
+You'll need to collect the `file.file_id` with file event.
 Be aware that file_id is unique per bot, meaning if you give the id to another bot and tried to send it.
 It won't work.

 * `targetChat` **number | string** Number for target chat's id, which is recommended.
 Or string for target chat's username, which only works in public groups and channels.
 For example "@MyGroup".
 * `targetFile` **string** Target document id or url.